KathyReid/osdc-2015-presentation/transcript.md

 SLIDE: External and intrinsic motivators

-**Extrinsic motivations**
+**External motivations**

-Extrinsic motivation means that the things which motivate us come from the outside.
+External motivation means that the things which motivate us come from the outside.
 The desires to perform a task or reach a goal are driven by an outside source.
 Examples of extrinsic motivators include things like performance bonuses, other types of monetary rewards, recognition such as employee of the month awards, organised team activities and so on.

 Without the external stimulus, you would be less likely to expend the effort or skill required to reach the goal.